QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 === Model Parameters

-This ·Model contains several key parameters that together define the behavior and characteristics of the model.
+This Model contains several key parameters that together define the behavior and characteristics of the model.
 The following is a detailed description of these parameters: